Preparing for Camp

 Packing for Camp

 At Deer Crossing, campers are expected to be responsible for themselves and their belongings.
-Please give your camper the camp packing list and have them pack their own gear so they know what they have and where it is.
+Please give your camper the Camper Packing List and have them pack their own gear so they know what they have and where it is.

 For ease of carrying on rocky mountain paths, use a backpack (see below) and duffel bag for your camper’s gear.
 No footlockers, suitcases, or roller bags.
 Pack everything but the sleeping bag and ground pad in the backpack and duffel; then tie the sleeping bag below the backpack and the ground pad on top of the backpack.
 Ready to go!